Twitter is now worth one-third of what Elon Musk paid to buy it

 Twitter has been struggling ever since Musk acquired it.
 He introduced changes that have been criticised for failing to check misinformation, hate speech and political bias.
 The platform has been beset with security issues and alienation of users as well as advertisers.

-Bloomberg reports that Musk has saddled the company with USD 13 billion of debt and that advertising revenue has gone down by 50 per cent.
+Bloomberg reports that Musk has saddled the company with USD 13 billion (INR 10,74,40 crore approx.) of debt and that advertising revenue has gone down by 50 per cent.

 The report also says that Twitter Blue subscriptions haven’t been a success as less than one per cent of the platform’s monthly users signed up for the paid blue tick and other exclusive features.